kitten-science/kitten-scientists/docs/current/docs/development/development.md

 ### Releasing a New Version

 1. Have your release notes ready.
 You can draft them in the `CHANGELOG.md` and copy the auto-generated changes for the release from the GitHub release later.

 1. Build a preview of the script:

     ```bash
     yarn kitten-scientists:preview
     ```

 1. Load the built preview into a userscript manager in Chrome and perform a quick, manual test.

     1. Does the script load at all?
     1. Are settings restored to expectation?
     1. Are settings saved when they are changed?

 1. Create a tag for this version:

     ```bash
-    git tag v2.0.0-beta.10
+    git tag -s v2.0.0-beta.11 -m "2.0.0-beta.11"
     ```

 1. Push the tag:

     ```bash
     git push --tags
     ```

 1. Edit the drafted release on GitHub.
 Leave it drafted.
 Publish it when all release tasks have been completed.

-1. Raise the version number in `packages/kitten-scientists/package.json` to a **higher version that will be in development next**!
+1. Raise the version number in [`package.json`](/package.json) to a **higher version that will be in development next**!

-1. Update the `README.md` to point the bookmarklet to the new script.
+1. Update the [`README.md`](/README.md) to point the latest stable release.

-1. Update the `packages/documentation/installation.md` to point to the latest version number.
+1. Update the [`docs/current/docs/installation/quick-start.md`](/docs/current/docs/installation/quick-start.md) to point to the latest version number.

-1. Update the `.github/bug_report.yml` to mention the latest version number.
+1. Update the [`.github/ISSUE_TEMPLATE/bug_report.yml`](/.github/ISSUE_TEMPLATE/bug_report.yml) to mention the latest version number.

-1. Ultimately, search the entire project code base for the previous version string, like `2.0.0-beta.9`.
-Make sure to also search for `beta.9`, `beta9`, and references to _future_ releases that need to point to the _new future_ release!
+1. Ultimately, search the entire project code base for the previous version string, like `2.0.0-beta.10`.
+Make sure to also search for `beta.10`, `beta10`, and references to _future_ releases that need to point to the _new future_ release!

 !!! note